Four Frightened People

-Four Frightened People is a 1934 American Pre-Code adventure film directed by Cecil B. DeMille and starring Claudette Colbert, Herbert Marshall, Mary Boland, and William Gargan.
+Four Frightened People is a 1934 American pre-Code adventure film directed by Cecil B. DeMille and starring Claudette Colbert, Herbert Marshall, Mary Boland, and William Gargan.
 It is based on the 1931 novel by E. Arnot Robertson.

 Plot

-The film tells the story of two men (Marshall and Gargan) and two women (Colbert and Boland), who leave from a plague-ridden ship and reach the Malayan jungle.
+The film tells the story of two men and two women, who leave from a plague-ridden ship and reach the Malayan jungle.
 The relationships between the four people before they enter the jungle are examined and are transformed as they interact with natural phenomena and the natives who populate the jungle.
 The film also relates how each of the four people carried on in life after they emerged from the jungle.